-Issued and paid up units are recognised at the fair value of the consideration received by the Trust.
+Issued and paid up capital is recognised at the fair value of the consideration received by the Trust.
 Any transaction costs arising on the issue of ordinary units are recognised directly in equity as a reduction of the proceeds received.